Tyler Seguin Game Preview: Stars vs. Flames

 Seguin Season Stats Insights

-- In 18 games this season, Seguin has averaged 16:47 on the ice, while putting up a plus-minus of +7.

-- In five of 18 games this year, Seguin has scored a goal, and he has one game with multiple goals.
+- In six of 20 games this year, Seguin has scored a goal, and he has one game with multiple goals.

-- In nine of 18 games this season, Seguin has registered a point, and five of those games included multiple points.
+- Seguin has a point in 10 of 20 games this season, with multiple points in five of them.

-- Seguin has an assist in seven of 18 games this year, with multiple assists in one of them.
+- In seven of 20 games this season, Seguin has had an assist, including one match with at least two.

-- Seguin's odds on his points over/under carry an implied probability of 53.5% that he goes over.

-- Seguin has an implied probability of 36.4% of going over his assist prop bet, based on the odds.
+- Seguin's implied probability to go over his point total is 48.8% based on the odds.

+- There is a 32.3% chance of Seguin having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.